 - Combined Approach: In our investment analysis, we combine both “top-down analysis,” looking at the larger economic and industry dynamics, with “bottom-up” analysis that involves a thorough review and analysis of the company’s financial filings, quarterly earnings conference calls, investor presentations, and other relevant documents.
 Relevant risk factors are identified and the company’s ability to withstand these factors is assessed.

-- Valuation Analysis: Peritus does not stop with traditional credit analysis that focuses on business fundamentals, but also undertakes a complete appraisal of the company’s intrinsic value, determining whether the credit is under or overvalued.
+- Valuation Analysis: Peritus does not stop with traditional credit analysis that focuses on business fundamentals, but also undertakes a complete appraisal of the company’s intrinsic value, determining the relative value of each piece of the capital structure.

 - Capital Structure Analysis: Through our fundamental and valuation analysis, we not only determine whether an investment should be made in a certain company, but also where in the capital structure (secured, senior, or subordinate) we believe the risk/return is most attractive.

-- Trading Input: Additionally, our traders are engaged in each step of the security selection process, working intimately with analysts to effectively combine our expertise in market technicals with credit fundamentals.
-Because high yield is not an “exchange traded” asset class, the ability to find, negotiate, and acquire bonds is a critical component to execution.
+- Trading Input: Additionally, our traders are engaged in each step of the security selection process, working in conjunction with the analysts to effectively combine our expertise in market technicals with credit fundamentals.
+Because much of what we do is not an “exchange traded” asset class, the ability to find, negotiate, and acquire bonds is a critical component to execution.

 All prospective credits are approved by the credit committee before purchase.
-Once a credit is approved and purchased, we don’t stop there but continue to monitor the individual names and portfolio as a whole on a daily basis, quickly identifying any fundamental credit deterioration or downside exposure and overlaying our portfolio positioning with our market outlook.
+Once a credit is approved and purchased, we continue to monitor the individual names and the portfolio daily.

-Peritus’ primary goal is to hold an actively managed, diversified basket of securities that generates what we view as a significant tangible yield to the investor and allows for some potential capital appreciation.
-Our preference and history is to hold approximately 40-70 securities in our portfolios, which we believe accomplishes our goals.
+Peritus’ primary goal is to hold an actively managed, diversified basket of securities that generates a significant tangible yield to the investor and allows for potential capital appreciation.
+Our preference and history is to hold approximately 60-80 securities in our portfolios, which we believe accomplishes our goals.